lloc/Multisite-Language-Switcher/README.md

 *  Download the plugin and uncompress it with your preferred unzip programme
 *  Copy the entire directory in your plugin directory of your WordPress blog (/wp-content/plugins)
-*  Activate the plugin in your plugin administration page
+*  Activate the plugin in your plugin administration page (by the network administrator on all the blogs or by the root blog administrator for each particular blog).
-*  Set the configuration in Options -> Multisite Language Switcher
+*  You need to activate the plugin once in each blog, set the configuration in Options -> Multisite Language Switcher

 Now you can: